 When it comes to marketing, it is easy to manage multiple handles because a single person can use a digital marketing tool to schedule posts across various platforms.

 But when it comes to responding to customers, it requires an expert team to man each channel and personally respond to individual comments to solve issues effectively.
 Therefore, it is often a better approach to pick one or two popular social media platforms, like Twitter and Facebook, and concentrate on providing speedy and efficient support rather than providing multiple channels that are left unattended.
+Or, investing in a multichannel solution for customer service teams could seamlessly let you handle queries that you get across multiple channels, without the burden of losing out on important customer queries.

 2. Ignoring Negative Mentions